-Prior to the submission of an Official Plan Amendment, Zoning By-law Amendment, Plan of Subdivision or Site Plan application, applicants, landowners or agents are required to preconsult with the Town.
+Prior to the submission of an Official Plan Amendment, Zoning By-law Amendment, Plan of Subdivision, Consent or Site Plan application, applicants, landowners or agents are required to pre-consult with the Town.
 Pre-consultation is encouraged for all other applications requiring Planning Act approval.
-The Region of Halton is encouraged to participate in the Town's preconsultation process as appropriate.
+The Region of Halton is encouraged to participate in the Town's pre-consultation process as appropriate.

-The objective of pre-consultation is for the Town, in consultation with the Region, other applicable agencies, and the proponent to determine the scale and scope of any required information or material necessary to ensure the submission of a complete application.
-The scale and scope are dependent on the nature of the proposal, its relationship to adjacent land uses, and the type of planning approval required.
+The objective of pre-consultation is:

+- a) for the Town, in consultation with the Region, other applicable agencies, and the proponent to determine the scale and scope of any required information or material necessary to ensure the submission of a complete application.
+The scale and scope are dependent on the nature of the proposal, its relationship to adjacent land uses, and the type of planning approval required; and - b) for the Town, in consultation with the Region, and other applicable agencies to provide a proponent with preliminary comments on a pre-consultation proposal in order to inform the nature of any future Planning Act application submission so that that Council, or staff as delegated, is best positioned to make a decision on an application within the statutory timeframes set out under the Planning Act.